Are any of the following actions something you want to do?

 - Migrate to a new server with minimal downtime.

 If so, let's get to it...

-- Unzip the file associated with this article and open SQL_DR_Master.sql in SQL Management Studio.
+- Download/open the zip file above and then open SQL_DR_Master.sql in SQL Management Studio.

 - Update the three variables found after the variable declarations.

 @FailOverFromPRIMARY - Controls whether to attempt to fail over from the PRIMARY or not.
 If set to '

 Y', a final transaction log backup will be attempted on the PRIMARY before applying all available transaction logs.
 If set to '